 Breckenridge ski terrain now stretches across 5 summits, Peaks 10, 9, 8, 7, and 6 with 2,908 acres of terrain including 187 trails and a whopping 600 acres groomed daily.
 Breck is actually busier than Vail’s 5,400 acres.
 Breck has so many wide groomed boulevards, its an intermediate’s paradise, with a gentle pitch across all of the lower mountain.

-Families will love the ego pleasing terrain at Breck, so many long blue intermediate boulevards, well groomed with gorgeous views of the Rockies.
-Breck has a big learn to ski and ride school, with designated learning areas, family ski zones and kid adventure parks – the kids will love skiing through the animated western Camp Ripperoo and Haunted Forest.
+Families love Breck – the ego pleasing terrain – so many long blue intermediate boulevards, well groomed with gorgeous views of the Rockies.
+Breck has a big learn to ski and ride school, with designated learning areas, family ski zones and kid adventure parks – the kids will love skiing through the animated western parks.

 Breckenridge is part of the Vail Resorts so skiing here is often included with ski pass privileges at Vail, Keystone, and Beaver Creek.
 You can ski Breckenridge during your Colorado ski week on the Epic Pass – a great value season pass for anyone using more than 6 days of skiing – at about $800 for the pass, versus $150 a day for lift tickets, with early season purchase before the price goes up incrementally.
 The Epic Pass even includes 6 days of skiing in The Alps – Val D’Isere and 3 Vallées in France and Switzerland’s Verbier as a bonus.